 How long does it take you to clean your current floors?
 Whatever your answer was, it’ll take you the same or less time to clean bamboo floors.
 Promise.

-Most of the time, all you’ll have to do to is wipe up spills as you see them and sweep/vacuum the floors on a regular basis.
+Most of the time, all you’ll have to do to keep your bamboo flooring clean and beautiful is wipe up spills as you see them and sweep/vacuum the floors regularly.
 That will be enough to pick up routine dirt, debris, and dust.

-Occasionally, you might need to more intense cleaning with a damp –not wet! –mop/cloth and specialized bamboo floor cleaning products.
+Occasionally, you might need more intense cleaning with a damp – not wet! – mop/cloth and specialized bamboo floor cleaning products.
 This is still a quick process and won’t take too much time out of your day.

 Allergen and Bug Resistant Too

-Bamboo floors are not only easier to clean but are resistant to bug infestations and do not trap allergens like carpet.
+Bamboo floors are easier to clean and resistant to bug infestations and do not trap allergens like carpet.

-In our opinion, and those of countless others, bamboo flooring is simply the best flooring option on the market today.
-But don’t take our word for it, find out for yourself.
+In the opinion of ourselves and countless others, bamboo flooring is simply the best flooring option on the market today.
+But don’t take our word for it; find out for yourself.